Thursday, March 19, 2026

 Books Three and Four: Dawn and Adulthood Rites by Octavia E. Butler

-Adulthood Rites focuses on Akin, Lilith's son.
-As a young child, he was kidnapped by a group of human resisters, humans whohave reject a life with the Oankali and established their own communities.
-Akin works to get Oankali support for a human colony on Mars where humans can procreate.
-This is a hard sell because the Oankali believe human hierarchical tendencies doom them to death by war or some other destruction.
+Adulthood Rites focuses on Akin, Lilith's son, a construct born of human and Oankali parents.
+As a young child, he was kidnapped by a group of human resisters who have rejected a life with the Oankali and established their own communities.

 Friday, February 13, 2026